apache/airflow/docs/apache-airflow/core-concepts/dags.rst

 In a versioned DAG context, it may be necessary to run two versions of DAG in parallel in two versions of workers.

-It can also be useful to keep obsolete DAGs if they are still being used on the version (n - 1) of the worker.
+It can also be useful to keep obsolete DAGs if they are still being used on the version (n-1) of the worker.

-However, as the scheduler will not have the DAGs of the version (n -1), it will automatically launch the purge of non-existing DAGs in the DAG file.
+However, as the scheduler will not have the DAGs of the version (n-1), it will automatically launch the purge of non-existing DAGs in the DAG file.

 To keep obsolete DAGs, we can set the value of the `AIRFLOW__CORE__PURGE_STALE_DAGS` variable to `False`.